 am was[*] bold enough to utilize Gravatar’s / WordPress’s snapshot service here to create preview images.
 Note that some weeks ago these preview images had been replaced by what I called spammy images.

-[*] Comment from the future – 2019: Removed those as I consolidated all my sites later, and the preview of “different” sites does not make sense anymore.
-But for completeness, here is the dynamic image as of the date you are viewing this:
+[*] Comment from the future – 2019: Removed those as I consolidated all my sites in 2015, and the preview of “different” sites does not make sense anymore.
+But for completeness, here is the link for generating such screenshots:

 I had setup my first small business website in 1997, and this website – e-stangl.at – morphed into a private one in 2001.